BenedictWilkins/world-of-bugs/docs/index.md

 <img src="imgs/the-witcher-3-roach.png"  width=80% style="display:block; margin-left:auto; margin-right:auto; margin-bottom:1rem;">

 The waters become a murky around this point.
 We might formally say that a human tester has a specification that they work from that explicitly states "horses don't do handstands", but this just isn't the case.
+In reality human testers use their vast experience both in-game and in the real world, along with a high-level description of the __intended behaviour__ of the game to decide wether the horse is behaving correctly.
+The high level description is not an exhaustive list of every interaction possible, and is written in plain language with all its vagaries.

+How then might an agent go about identifying bugs in its experience?

 TO BE CONTINUED...